-At December 31, 2018, the MTA reported a net OPEB liability of \$20,335.
-The MTA's net OPEB liability was measured as of the OPEB Plan's fiscal year-end of December 31, 2017.
-The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation date of July 1, 2017, and rolled forward to December 31, 2017.
+At December 31, 2019 and 2018, the MTA reported a net OPEB liability of \$19,582 and \$20,335, respectively.
+The MTA's net OPEB liability was measured as of the OPEB Plan's fiscal year-end of December 31, 2018.
+The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation date of July 1, 2017, and rolled forward to December 31, 2018.

 OPEB Plan Fiduciary Net Position - The fiduciary net position has been determined on the same basis used by the OPEB plan.
 The OPEB plan uses the accrual basis of accounting under which contributions from the employer are recognized when paid.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the Plan.
-Investments are reported are fair value based on quoted market prices or Net Asset Value.
+Investments are reported at fair value based on quoted market prices or Net Asset Value.
 Detailed information about the OPEB plan's fiduciary net position is available in the separately issued financial report or at www.mta.info.